 Is 417 a good credit score?

-FICO scores range from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
+The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, a 417 credit score is considered Poor.
 For context, the average credit score in America is 714.

 |300 – 579||Poor||16%|